phunware/maas-cms-ios-sdk/README.md

 ### Content

-The structure of the **Content** object relies completely on the structure of the menus and schemas.
+The structure of the **Content** object relies completely on the layout of structures and schemas.